muddasirhaiderkhan/muddasirhaiderkhan/README.md

 ![Developer Banner](images/developer_banner.png)

 Hey there!
-I'm an enthusiastic AI Engineering student at the beginning of an exciting journey into the world of artificial intelligence.
+I'm an enthusiastic AI Engineering student My Name is Muddasir Haider Khan.
+I Have Recently Passed out From School, at the beginning of an exciting journey into the world of artificial intelligence.
 With a rich IT background and a professional career as a graphic designer, I'm passionate about blending creativity with technology.

 ## 🛠️ Tech Arsenal:
 - **AI Engineering:** Diving deep into AI, eager to innovate and create.